CIRCSE/WFL/README.md

 For a list of input-output relations between lemmas based on word formation rules, please refer to table lemmas_wfr from lemlat_db.
 A description of this table can be found in the WFL Wiki.

 For a List of ITTB wordforms analysed by WFL integrated Lemlat in xml format download `formario_ITTB_17-10-2017_tagged.xml`.

+WFL is also available in the ILC4CLARIN repository of CLARIN-IT: http://hdl.handle.net/20.500.11752/OPEN-531